MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/EnvironmentVariables.md

   - D365CE
 ---
 # Environment variables overview
 Applications and Flows often require different configuration settings across environments.
-Environment variables provide the cability to transport your application configuration data with solutions.
-Environment variables act as configurable input parameters and allow you to manage configuration data separately - instead of hard-coding values within your customizations or using various tools to transport record data.
+Environment variables provide the cability to transport your application configuration data within solutions.
+They serve as configurable input parameters and allow management of configuration data separately - instead of hard-coding values within your customizations or using various tools to transport record data.
 Because they're solution components, performance is much better than using data import.

 Benefits of using Environment variables:
-- No need to manually edit things in a production environment
+- No need to manually edit configurable values in a production environment
 - Configure in one place and reference like a parameter - even reference a single variable from multiple solution components
 - Update values without a code change
-- Granular level security managed by CDS
+- Granular level security managed by the Common Data Service for Apps
-- Managed properties can be set to block editing the values
+- Managed properties can be set to block editing the definitions and values
 - The number of variables is unlimited (although the max solution size is 29 MB)
-- Service definitions and values separately or together via solutions
+- Service the definitions and values independently or together
 - Supported by Solution Packager and DevOps tooling enabling CI/CD
 - Localization and dependency tracking are supported

 # How they work
-Environment variables support CRUD operations through our interface and programatically via the SDK.
-A separate JSON file is created within your solution package, which can also be managed in source control.
-We also support export to Excel from a model-driven app.
-After creating Environment variables in the Common Data Service or Dynamics 365 Customer Engagement, you can consume them in plugins, Flows, and other components.
+Environment variables support CRUD operations through the PowerApps interface and programatically via the SDK.
+A separate JSON file is created within your solution package for the values, which can also be managed in source control.
+We also support exporting to and importing from Excel.
+After creating Environment variables in the Common Data Service or Dynamics 365 Customer Engagement, you can use them as inputs within plugins, Flows, and other components.

 ## Default value
 This field is part of the Environment variable definition entity is not required.
 Set a default value for the value to be used in production or when the values don't need to be changed for different environments.